Nutrition for Schools

 For more information related to promoting healthy eating at your school and creating a healthy school food culture, request a consultation with a Public Health Dietitian by e-mailing [email protected].

-Teacher Support Services and Classroom Resources
+Teacher and Classroom Resources

 “It is important for teachers to establish a healthy eating environment in the classroom by ensuring that the topics taught, approaches taken and environments, in which students learn, are supportive of healthy eating“.
 (Ontario Ministry of Education, Elementary Teacher Resource Guide)